andresmascl/odoo-store-scraper/README.md

 inspect progress live.
 The script still prints the final pandas DataFrame to stdout with columns:

+Existing `scraped_apps.csv` data is preserved between runs.
+The file ends with a `#NEXT_PAGE=<n>` line indicating the page to start from on the next execution.
+Edit the number or remove the line to restart from a different page.

 - app name
 - app description
 - app url